Belmont University College of Law: Organizations and publications

-The College of Law publishes four academic journals, the Belmont Law Review, Criminal Law Journal, Entertainment Law Journal, and Health Law Journal.
+The College of Law publishes two academic journals, the Belmont Law Review and the Belmont Law Journal (Dean Deborah Farringer merged the Criminal Law Journal, Entertainment Law Journal, and Health Law Journal into a single journal in the Summer of 2023.)

 Employment

 Statistics for the class of 2018 indicate 96% of students are employed in some capacity, with 95% employed in bar-passage-required or J.D.–advantage positions.
 Most graduates remain in state, with 89% employed in Tennessee.
 Of those employed, 63% work at a law firm, 14.5% work in business or industry, 18.5% work in government or judicial clerkships, and 4% work in public interest.

 Belmont Law's Law School Transparency under-employment score is 6.4%, which reflects the percentage of the Class of 2018 that is unemployed, pursuing an additional degree, or working in a nonprofessional, short-term, or part-time job nine months after graduation.

-Bar Passage
+Bar passage

 On the July 2019 bar exam, 97.18% of Belmont Law's first-time test takers and 94.52% of its total takers passed, the highest of any law school in Tennessee and 23.62% higher than Tennessee's 70.90% pass rate.
 In 2018, 94.52% of Belmont Law's first-time test takers and 90.79% of its total takers passed the bar exam, ranking 12th in the nation and 2nd in the state of Tennessee for bar passage.
+Belmont's success has been attributed to the bar preparation course created by Jeff Kinsler, Belmont Law's founding Dean.

-In 2022, the bar passage rate for first time test-takers was 82.5%, ranking 3rd out of 5 ranked programs in Tennessee.
+In 2023, the bar passage rate for first time test-takers was 93.4%, ranking 1st out of 5 programs in Tennessee.